erikrose/parsimonious/README.rst

 0.6
   .. warning::

-      This release makes a backward-incompatible change: the ``default_rule`` arg to Grammar's constructor has been replaced with a method, ``some_grammar.default('rule_name')``, which returns a new grammar just like the old except with its default rule changed.
+      This release makes backward-incompatible changes:

+      * The ``default_rule`` arg to Grammar's constructor has been replaced with a method, ``some_grammar.default('rule_name')``, which returns a new grammar just like the old except with its default rule changed.
         This is to free up the constructor kwargs for custom rules.
+      * ``UndefinedLabel`` is no longer a subclass of ``VisitationError``.
+This matters only in the unlikely case that you were catching ``VisitationError`` exceptions and expecting to thus also catch ``UndefinedLabel``.

   * Add support for "custom rules" in Grammars.
 These provide a hook for simple custom parsing hooks spelled as Python lambdas.
 For heavy-duty needs,